Analyzing Editas Medicine, Inc. (EDIT) From Top to Bottom,

-Evercore ISI equity researchers changed the status of Editas Medicine, Inc. (NASDAQ: EDIT) shares to a “Outperform” rating in the report published on April 12th, 2019.
-Other analysts, including Guggenheim, also published their reports on EDIT shares.
-Guggenheim repeated the rating from the previous report, marking EDIT under “Neutral” rating, in the report published on October 10th, 2018.
-Additionally, EDIT shares got another “Outperform” rating from Raymond James, setting a target price of $40 on the company’s shares, according to the report published in September 21st, 2018.
-On May 15th, 2018, Chardan Capital Markets Reiterated an Buy rating and increased its price target from $72.50 to $55.
-On the other hand, CLSA Initiated the “Underperform” rating for EDIT shares, as published in the report on February 13th, 2018.
-SunTrust seems to be going bullish on the price of EDIT shares, based on the price prediction for EDIT.
-Another “Hold” rating came from SunTrust, providing a prediction for price target according to the report published in July 14th, 2017.
+Wells Fargo equity researchers changed the status of Editas Medicine, Inc. (NASDAQ: EDIT) shares to a “Equal Weight” rating in the report published on February 21st, 2020.
+Other analysts, including Evercore ISI, also published their reports on EDIT shares.
+Evercore ISI repeated the rating from the previous report, marking EDIT under “Outperform” rating, in the report published on April 12th, 2019.
+Additionally, EDIT shares got another “Neutral” rating from Guggenheim.
+On September 21st, 2018, Raymond James Initiated an Outperform rating and increased its price target to $40.
+On the other hand, Chardan Capital Markets Reiterated the “Buy” rating for EDIT shares, as published in the report on May 15th, 2018.
+CLSA seems to be going bullish on the price of EDIT shares, based on the price prediction for EDIT.
+Another “Buy” rating came from SunTrust.

 The present dividend yield for EDIT owners is set at 0, marking the return investors will get regardless of the company’s performance in the upcoming period.
 In addition, the growth of sales from quarter to quarter is recording -73.80%, hinting the company’s progress in the upcoming progress.